-- 1. Clean and remove any debris, such as leaves and dirt from the air inlets. - 2.
+- Clean and remove any debris, such as leaves and dirt from the air inlets. - 2.
 Flush the cold water basin (with the strainer screens in place) to remove any sediment or dirt. - 3.
-Remove the strainer screen, clean and reinstall. - 4.
-Check mechanical float valve to see if it operates freely. - 5.
-Inspect water distribution system nozzles and clean as required.
+Remove the strainer screen, clean and reinstall. - Check mechanical float valve to see if it operates freely. - Inspect water distribution system nozzles and clean as required.
 Check for proper orientation.
 (This is not required at initial start-up.
 The nozzles are clean and set at the factory). - 6.
-Check to ensure drift eliminators are securely in place and in the proper orientation. - 7.
+Check to ensure drift eliminators are securely in place. - 7.
 Adjust fan belt tension as required.
 See "Fan Belt Adjustment" section. - 8.
 Lubricate fan shaft bearings prior to seasonal start-up. - 9.
-Turn the fan(s) and pumps by hand to insure it turns freely without obstructions. - 10.
-Visually inspect the fan blades.
-Blade clearance should be approximately 3/8" (10mm) (1/4" [6mm] minimum) from tip of blade to the fan cowl.
-The fan blades should be securely tightened to the fan hub.

-11. If any stagnant water remains in the system including "dead legs" in the piping, the unit must be disinfected prior to the fans being energized.
-Please refer to ASHRAE Guideline 12 and CTI Guideline WTP-148 for more information.

-- 12. Manually fill the cold water basin up to the overflow connection. - 13.
-For closed circuit coolers, fill the heat exchanger coil with the specified fluid and "burp" air from the system before pressurizing, using vents on coil inlets.
-Do not do this for evaporative condensers.
+Turn the fan(s) and pump(s) by hand to insure it turns freely without obstructions. - Visually inspect the fan blades.
+Blade clearance should be approximately 10 mm (6 mm minimum) from tip of blade to the fan cowl.
+The fan blades should be securely tightened to the fan hub. - 11.
+If any stagnant water remains in the system including "dead legs" in the piping, the unit must be disinfected prior to the fans being energized.
+Please refer to ASHRAE Guideline 12 and CTI Guideline WTP-148 for more information and consult local legislation prior to start-up. - Fill the cold water basin manually up to the overflow connection. - 13.
+For closed circuit coolers only, fill the heat exchanger coil with the specified fluid and "burp" air from the system before pressurizing, using vents on coil inlets.
+Do not do this for evaporative condensers. - 14.
+All new evaporative cooling equipment and associated piping should be pre-cleaned and flushed to remove grease, oil, dirt, debris and other suspended solids prior to operation.
+Any pre-cleaning chemistry should be compatible with the cooling equipment's materials of construction.
+Alkaline formulations should be avoided for systems which include galvanized materials of construction.